 The Pro-Life March is a Pilgrimage to Washington DC to protest the Roe v Wade decision that legalized abortions on January 22, 1973.

 We will leave from a satellite location after school (so you don’t miss that day).
 You will typically miss two days of school.
-We will get there the next afternoon, and then we will have programming at the Hotel (typically a Hilton or Marriott) where we are staying.
+We will get there the next afternoon, and then we will have programming at the Hotel (recently, the Crystal Gateway Marriott) where we are staying with the rest of the Archdiocese.
 One day will be the March, and then more programming that night.
 One of the Days (typically the last day) will be the tour day which I will lead; then off to Mass (which counts for our Sunday Obligation Mass).
 We will then depart for STL.
 We get back on Sunday around 10am-ish.

 Yes, there is a risk to going, but there is always risk in doing anything.
 The bus drivers are professionals, The March itself (which is the largest march for a cause) is protected by a heavy police presents.
 We will have an “IMPACT” logo flag to help as a visual guide.
 On top of that, IMPACT will have at 5-7 Chaperons; teens will have their numbers in case of emergency (side note: this is the only event where we encourage teens to bring phones).
 Frankly, I have more anxiety of safety concerns at Seedbearers, than with safety at the Pro-Life March).

-The trip (buses and hotel) costs $300.
+DUE TO COVID: The trip (buses and hotel) costs between $300-$400– this is conditional based on how many of our teens go and the type of room we will have.
+Teens will only be rooming with other IMPACT teens.
 I ask teens to bring an additional $100 for snacks, meals (mostly fast food, 8-11 meals), and subway passes.
 Obviously, some people eat more than others, but $100 is about right.
 Also, bring more if they want souvenirs.

 National speakers come to talk about the Pro-Life Movement.
-Archbishop Carlson traditionally does Masses.
+The Archbishop of St. Louis traditionally does Masses.
 We typically have Adoration and Confession.

 THE MARCH ITSELF